 The main things that might trip up some consumers are the fact that it contains artificial sweeteners and some soy — there’s really no good evidence that this much soy will affect testosterone levels (as many fear), but there are nonetheless plenty of people who prefer to avoid it.
 If you have no issue with either of those ingredients, though, you’ll likely be happy with Elite Casein.

 I tried the famous Cinnamon Bun flavor in a casein pudding — that’s with one scoop of protein and one and a half scoops of liquid, stirred for a minute or two.

-What’s really remarkable is that despite the fact that there’s no sugar and just 1.5 grams of fat per scoop, this really does taste like a buttery, frosted cinnamon bun.
+What’s really remarkable is that despite the fact that there’s no sugar and just two grams of fat per serving, this really does taste like a buttery, frosted cinnamon bun.
 As someone who has tried many, many cinnamon-flavored protein powders, nothing approaches the flavor of Dymatize’s Cinnamon Bun, and I think it’s because of the unusual sunflower creamer they’ve included in the ingredients list.
 The taste is 10 out of 10.

 Dymatize Elite Casein Price